 6.Test – Test equipment regularly.
 If faults are found, do not continue use until they are fixed by a qualified person.

 7.Flammable liquids – Remove all flammable liquids from any potential ignition sources, this includes static electricity.
 Remember that vapours are produced from liquids that may also be flammable.

 8.Chemical Storage – Understand the precise nature of any chemicals and store them appropriately.
 Always ensure ventilation is adequate during use.

 9.Security – Ensure your premises are kept secure and no rubbish or other materials that could be used to create a fire are left accessible outside the building.

 10.Contact details – The contact details of everyone you would need to contact in the event of a fire should be available and visible in all relevant areas of the building.

 Nobody would wish to experience the devastation fire can cause.
 If you are unfortunate enough to experience a fire, the remediation process should begin at the earliest opportunity to limit secondary damage to your property and harm to health.
-We have provided fire damage remediation in London and the south east after fires of all scales; our aim is to minimise disruption, stress and cost and return your business to its former function as quickly as possible.
+We have provided fire damage remediation after fires of all scales; our aim is to minimise disruption, stress and cost and return your business to its former function as quickly as possible.
 For further advice on preventing fires, check our fire safety checklist for businesses, or find more information on the common causes of primary fires and the different classes of fire.